futoin/core-js-ri-asyncsteps/README.md

 supporting exceptions. error handlers, timeouts, unlimited number of sub-steps, execution parallelism, loops and job state/context variables.

-The source itself is a Node.js module in CommonJS format.
+The source itself is a Node.js module in CommonJS format, but it is friendly to `webpack`.

-Starting from v1.3 a [dist/futoin-asyncsteps.js](dist/futoin-asyncsteps.js) version is provided repacked with [pure-sjc](https://github.com/RReverser/pure-cjs).
-It has been tested with [PhantomJS](http://phantomjs.org/).
-It should support plain inclusion and AMD.
+Browser version also provides `$as` global variable.

 It should be possible to use any other async framework from AsyncSteps by using setCancel() and/or setTimeout() methods which allow step completion without success() or